 Like all the core muscle-building exercises, make the squat the first exercise you do on your leg training day.
 Because it is the most important exercise, you want your legs to be fresh and ready.

 If muscle building is your goal, aim for about 8-12 reps on the squat.
 Because you will lift heavy weights, a good warm-up is vital.
 Squatting is stressful for the lower body, especially the knees, so we recommend 5-10 minutes on the treadmill and some light squats first.

-The bench press is the king of upper bodybuilding exercises.
-For years the bench press has been used to measure a lifter’s strength.
-How many times have people asked you how much do you bench?
-But, people have never asked you how much you squat or how many chin-ups can you do.
+The bench press is the king of upper body-building exercises.
+For years, the bench press has measured a lifter’s strength.
+But, how many times have people asked you how much you bench?
+But people have never asked you how much you squat or how many chin-ups you can do.

 The bench is a simple yet powerful exercise that targets the entire chest (pectorals), front shoulders (deltoids), and triceps.
 To perform a bench press, you must lie on your back on a flat bench, grip the barbell slightly wider than your shoulder grip and press the bar straight down to your chest.

 The bench press is the most prominent upper body builder because it allows you to move the most weight possible.
 Also, this is its advantage over the dumbbell press.
 With the help of a spotter, you can also push yourself to lift heavier weights.
 Other advanced bench press techniques include board presses, bench press negatives, and chain presses.
 See our link at the bottom for more details.

 If you were only going to do one exercise to work your back, it would be.
 The deadlift is the ultimate test of a lifter’s power-to-weight ratio.
 This muscle-building exercise is very demanding on the body.

 The deadlift primarily hits most muscles in the back and targets the entire body.
 To execute this exercise, you need to move your knees and hips.
 Hold the bar in a wide grip (greater than shoulder width) with your palms facing your body.